About Frontend Dogma

 Mission

 Frontend Dogma is also a small and humble publisher of books about frontend development.
-The first titles are all ebooks by Frontend Dogma’s founder, Jens Oliver Meiert.
-Over time, Frontend Dogma will feature other authors and book types.
-If you’re an author writing about frontend development, get in touch for how Frontend Dogma and you could fit together.
+The first titles are ebooks by the one-person team behind Frontend Dogma, Jens Oliver Meiert, but Frontend Dogma is to feature other authors and book types as well.
+If you’re an author writing about frontend development, get in touch about how Frontend Dogma and you could fit together.

 FAQ